huntertran/blog/source/_posts/20200720-connect-with-google-cloud-compute-engine-virtual-machine-using-putty.md

 # 4. Connect with [WinSCP](https://github.com/winscp/winscp)

 Wait, the title said Putty isn't it?
-Hang on, we're getting there.
+Hang on; we are getting there.

 [WinSCP](https://github.com/winscp/winscp) is a popular SFTP client and FTP client for Microsoft Windows, as they said.
 It's open-source and can be installed via [MS Store](https://www.microsoft.com/store/apps/9p0pq8b65n8x) or [Chocolatey](https://chocolatey.org/packages/winscp)